How can I commit to a regular yoga practice?

 While there may occasionally be some discomfort or the feeling of climbing up the hill, remembering our intention and keeping the purpose in mind will allow us to fully engage in sustaining a habit in a disciplined way.

-I invite you to reflect on the following prompts about committing to the practice of yoga:
+Reflect on the following prompts about committing to the practice of yoga:

 1. Listen to your body:

-What is it telling you right now?
 Do you feel like breaking a sweat today, or would you prefer a more grounding practice or some meditation time on the mat?

 2. Find the balance:

-Mindfully choose a practice that balances what you are experiencing in the present moment.
 While some days you may feel more inclined to rest and do a slow, restorative practice because you are on the verge of exhaustion, on other days, to overcome lethargy, you may need energizing flow and breath work to restore your vitality.

 3. Do the work: